SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Cosmological analysis

 From neutrino oscillation experiments, we know that at least two neutrinos have a non-zero mass, which implies that the sum of neutrino masses is either larger than $0.06\,\mathrm{eV}$ or $0.1\,\mathrm{eV}$ assuming a normal or inverted mass hierarchy, respectively~\citep{fukuda98, ahmad02}.
 As shown in many works, massive neutrinos hinder the formation of structure, leading to many observable effects, including a reduction in the amplitude of deflections due to gravitational lensing~\citep{lesgourgues06b}.
 As \citep{lynch25} illustrate, CMB and BAO data have opposing degeneracies in a parameter space in which neutrino mass is a free parameter, which motivates a joint analysis.
 In this section, we fit jointly to CMB and DESI data allowing for arbitrary, positive $\mnu{}$.

 We remind the reader that the \cmball{} combination removes \planck{} data at $\ell>1000$ to avoid correlations with ACT data.
 Because of the known preference of \planck{} \TT{} data for a higher lensing amplitude (see \cref{sec:alens}), if we were to use the \planck{} data at those multipoles instead of ACT in that combination, we would likely find an even tighter upper limit on \mnu{}.
-Hence, for this model, our construction of the \cmball{} data set is conservative.
+This effect is discussed in~\citep{calabrese25}.
+Hence, for this model, our construction of the \cmball{} data set, following the P-ACT prescription introduced in \citep{louis25}, is conservative.
 As a point of comparison, we first report 95\% confidence upper limits for the CMB data alone of:

 Though these upper limits remain away from the minimum \mnu{} values allowed based on neutrino oscillation experiments, we note that the \cmball{} constraint improves on the \planck{} one of $<0.25\, \mathrm{eV}$ by about $30\%$.